arkq/bluez-alsa/INSTALL.md

 necessary to manually create the directory used by BlueALSA for persistent state storage.
 This directory should be called `bluealsa` and be located under the system local state directory, which is normally `/var/lib`.
-The directory owner must be the user account that the `bluealsa` daemon is run under, and to prevent accidental corruption of the state files the permissions should be `rwx------`.
-For example, on a standard file hierarchy, with the `bluealsa` daemon running as user `bluealsa`:
+The directory owner must be the user account that the `bluealsad` daemon is run under, and to prevent accidental corruption of the state files the permissions should be `rwx------`.
+For example, on a standard file hierarchy, with the `bluealsad` daemon running as user `bluealsa`:

 ```sh